toastkid/ffconf-workshop/lab-angular/README.md

             redirectTo: '/lab-angular'
         });
     $locationProvider.html5Mode(true)
 	}]);

 #Partial
-Lets add the final to partial 2 views that we will require.
+Lets add the final 2 views that we will require.
 First create a file called rating.html and add the following code to it:

 	<div>